Yun Hyong-keun: Early life

 Yun Hyong-keun was born in Cheongwon-gun (present day Cheongju), North Chungcheong Province, near the city of Daejeon in the central-western part of what is today the Republic of Korea.
-Thankfully, even at the height of Japanese colonial rule, Yun had the chance to receive art instruction under direction of Oh Dong-myeong and Ahn Seung-gak at Cheongju Commercial School, from which he graduated in 1945.
+Even at the height of Japanese colonial rule, Yun had the chance to receive art instruction under direction of Oh Dong-myeong and Ahn Seung-gak at Cheongju Commercial School, from which he graduated in 1945.

 Influenced by Ahn, Yun enrolled in a short-term course at Cheongju Teachers' College to study drawing for half a year in 1946.
 Subsequently, in the following year, although his family was against his studying art, Yun attended the College of Fine Arts at the newly founded Seoul National University.
 It was at the university that Yun and Kim Whanki, who was the professor supervising the university's entrance exam, first met.
 From then on, Yun began his art career under the tutelage of Kim, who even became Yun's father-in-law in 1960.

 However, shortly after entering SNU, Yun's period of hardship began.
 In 1948 and 1949, he was arrested, tortured, wounded and expelled from school for joining campus-wide protests.
 But his most difficult times came in 1950 when the Korean War broke out.
 Because of his prior arrest, Yun was detained, and had been condemned to be executed by a firing squad before he miraculously escaped at the last moment.
 In 1956, Yun was again imprisoned for six months in Seodaemun Prison, not only for having taken part in the student movement while attending Seoul National University, but also for drawing portraits for the North Korean army while Seoul was occupied.

 After his release, Yun transferred to Hongik University, where Kim was leading the art department, and graduated in 1957.
 In the following year, he started teaching art in high schools and submitted his works to the second and third “Engagement” exhibitions (1962, 1963, at the Central Public Information Center, Seoul).
 He held his first solo exhibition in 1966 at the Press Center Gallery, also located in Seoul, and in 1969 he presented his works at the 10th São Paulo Art Biennial.
 Yun's early works during the 1960s generally consist of lyrical and fantastical abstract paintings with blue backgrounds.
 Only a few of his works from the 60s survive, but from their simple forms, brilliant use of colors, and subtle texture, one can clearly see Kim Whanki's influence.

 In the 1970s, Yun once again found himself in deep trouble.
 When Yun was teaching at Sookmyung Girls' High School in October 1972, he was unfairly charged with violating "anti-communist laws" for disclosing corruption at the school.
 As a result, Yun was taken to the Korean Central Intelligence Agency, and was detained in Seodaemun Prison for about a month.
 Even after his release, he was blacklisted until 1980, meaning that he could not find a proper job and had to be under police surveillance.